-Students who have served at least 6 consecutive months of active military services and were honorably discharged or who are currently on active duty may qualify to receive undergraduate credits at Westminster College for ACE (American Council on Education)-approved course work taken while in military service.
+Students who have served at least 6 consecutive months of active military services and were honorably discharged or who are currently on active duty may qualify to receive undergraduate credits at Westminster University for ACE (American Council on Education)-approved course work taken while in military service.
 Up to 30 general elective hours may be awarded from an official Joint Services transcript or Community College of the Air Force.

 Credential or Specific Certifications

 Individual programs may elect to award credit for certifications that align with the program learning goals and demonstrate in a measurable way that the student possesses the competencies associated with those goals.
 Credit for certificates or credentials may be awarded in one of two ways:

 - Programs may designate that each certificate that is approved fulfills a specific program requirement (course).